 If you have dandruff, you may need to use a dandruff shampoo every day at first.
 Once your dandruff has improved, it is OK to use your dandruff shampoo less often.
 Using dandruff shampoo once a week may be enough to keep dandruff flakes off your shoulders.

 If one type of dandruff shampoo irritates or bothers your scalp, try a different one.
 You might need to experiment with a couple to figure out which one works best for you.

-Most dandruff shampoos have little or no smell.
-But you can still smell like you by using your regular shampoo after rinsing the dandruff shampoo out.
-You also can use your usual conditioner after your dandruff shampoo.
+Some dandruff shampoos have a strong smell.
+But you can still smell like you by using your regular shampoo and/or conditioner after rinsing the dandruff shampoo out.

 If you have seborrhea in areas other than your scalp, or if shampoos alone are not controlling your dandruff, talk to your doctor about other treatments.

 Your doctor will examine you and get your medical history in order to work out the best treatment for you.
-If your doctor decides you need medication, he or she may recommend:
+If your doctor decides you need medicine for seborrhea, he or she may recommend:

-Some people notice that, after treatment, areas of skin that had severe seborrhea may be lighter than the surrounding skin.
+After treatment, some people notice that areas of skin that had severe seborrhea may be lighter than the surrounding skin.
 This is more common in people with darker skin.
 Over time, this color difference will fade and the skin's color will return to normal.

 Most people are able to control dandruff with shampoos.
 Some need to use these shampoos as often as twice a week; others can go a month between uses.
 Other people may need special prescription shampoo to keep dandruff away.
 It all depends on the person.

 Dandruff can't be cured, but it can be kept under control.
 And, once it's under control, most people can't tell that someone has it.
 In fact, the only way someone might know you have dandruff is by looking at the shampoos in your shower.